ecs-org/ecs-docs/admin-manual/deployment.md

 ### Network attached Storage

-For a virtual machine deployment it is best to stick to the default xenial cloud images layout, unless there is good reason to deviate.

 + The appliance supports two external network attached storage volumes, one for permanent data and one for volatile data.
 + To have seperate volatile and/or data partitions, change storage:ignore:volatile and/or storage:ignore:data to false.
 + The volatile volume must be labeled "ecs-volatile", the data volume "ecs-data".